-Recommendation: Include in the Bond Bill a local option for the Tenant Opportunity to Purchase Act so that when these properties are put up for sale that existing tenants be offered the opportunity to work with a non-profit or affordable housing developer to purchase the property and keep it affordable.
+Recommendation: Include in the Bond Bill a local option for the Tenant Opportunity to Purchase Act so that municipalities can choose to implement an option to allow existing tenants, when their homes are put up for sale, the opportunity to work with a non-profit or affordable housing developer to purchase the property and keep it affordable.
 Learn more.